 Average college tuition fees vary widely across the country and depend on several factors, including what type of institution you attend and where you live.
-Overall, based on data from the 2015-2016 school year, Wyoming offers some of the lowest tuition rates in the country, whereas New Hampshire has some of the highest.
+Overall, Wyoming offers some of the lowest tuition rates in the country, whereas New Hampshire has some of the highest.
 When you are looking for the answer to "How much does community college cost?" you will find that California has the lowest tuition and Vermont has the highest.
-And for in-state students at traditional four-year institutions, Wyoming is lowest and New Hampshire is highest.
-1
+And for in-state students at public four-year colleges, Wyoming is lowest and Vermont is highest.2

 So finding answers to questions like "How much is college?" or "How much does college cost per year?" involves looking at a few different aspects.
-That said, below is a breakdown of the national averages for full-time tuition and fees by institution type for the 2015-2016 school year:1
+That said, below is a breakdown of the national averages for full-time tuition and fees by institution type for the 2017-2018 school year:2

 When looking at the average cost of college tuition, it is also important to consider that many students who attend traditional four-year colleges and universities take longer than four years to earn their degrees.
-In fact, based on 2008 data, 60 percent of bachelor's degree students took six years to earn their degrees rather than four.
-It is also worth noting that the six-year completion rates were higher at four-year colleges than they were at community colleges and vocational schools.3
+In fact, completion rates for post-secondary institutions are actually determined based on six years instead of four.
+It is also worth noting that the six-year completion rates are higher at four-year colleges than they are at community colleges and vocational schools.6

 Books and Supplies

 Determining your college expenses involves a lot more than just considering the amount of tuition and fees.
 You will also need to find out how much college books cost.
 The reality is that there is a wide variation in textbook prices, which depend on factors like the course subject matter and the type of book.
-A 2014-2015 survey found that the average cost of college books, overall, was $82 per new book and $59 per used book.
-(Note that those average prices include all required books for college courses, not just those that are published as textbooks.)6
+According to the College Board, undergraduate students at four-year colleges spent an average of $1,240 on books and supplies during the 2018-2019 school year.
+Community college students spent $1,440, on average.2

 Room and Board